flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 |          | FINAL, FINAL APP          |                |
 |          | FLARE                     |                |

-Find a detailed description of the modes in the blow chapters.
+Find a detailed description of the modes in the sections below.

 Vertical guidance interacts closely with the autothrust system and the speed control modes selected in the FCU (managed vs. selected).